marboqmar/starter/README.md

 }
 ```

-**Note:** To modify these breakpoints, do a global search and replace all instances manually across your CSS files.
+As previously discussed, CSS variables cannot be used in `@media` queries, so breakpoint values must be written manually.
+Consequently, in order to modify these breakpoints, do a global search and replace all instances manually across your CSS files.